entiendoNull/expo-modules-london-2025-workshop/chapter-1.md

 #### 3. Create new Expo Module

-When prompted the name I’ll be using is `expo-audio-route`, and then I'll just go ahead and accept the suggestions for the subsequent prompts.
+When prompted the name we’ll be using is `expo-audio-route`, and then we'll just go ahead and accept the suggestions for the subsequent prompts.

 The `--local` flag creates a module that lives inside your project, instead of a standalone package that could be published to npm.
 It’s perfect when you just need custom native functionality for a specific app.